sav-che/TL-2/Authors/Schlauter, (E.) August {std. Schlauter}.md

-> [!cite] BHL link: this entry starts at [page 190](https://www.biodiversitylibrary.org/item/104077#page/204/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 190](https://www.biodiversitylibrary.org/page/33333329) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schlauter, \[E.\] August (1803-1849), German (Hannover) gardener and botanist at Hildesheim nr.
 Celle; in the Hannoverian army 1824-1828; Dr. h.c.
-Bonn 1835; active as gardener in the family firm at Hildesheim 1828-1836; curator of the botanical garden at Erfurt 1836-1837, subsequently again at Hildesheim. (*Schlauter*).
+Bonn 1835; active as gardener in the family firm at Hildesheim 1828-1836; curator of the botanical garden at Erfurt 1836-1837, subsequently again at Hildesheim.
+**Abbreviated name**: *Schlauter*

 #### Herbarium and types